kennychua/SeleniumGridInABox/README.md

 What is Selenium Grid In A Box?
 --------------------------------
-_Selenium Grid In a Box_ is designed to make the installation and setup of a Selenium Grid on a Windows machine a super-simple process.
+_Selenium Grid In a Box_ is designed to make the installation and setup of a __multi-browser__ Selenium Grid on a Windows machine a super-simple process.

 Rather than having to download & install the individual components for the Selenium Grid Hub, and each browsers manually, all you need to do is to copy the _Selenium Grid In A Box folder_ to your windows machine, set some environment variables for configuration, and away you go!